Quelklef/lilt/docs/tutortial.rst

 begin, we'll start by creating a BNF-like Lilt specification for JSON, and then adding the actual "parser generator" bits in afterwards.

-Let's start with something simple, a JSON :code:`string`:.
+Let's start with something simple, a JSON :code:`string`.
 For now, we'll skip implementing escapes; :code:`\` will be handled literally, and :code:`"` will not be allowed in a string.

 .. code-block::